 and select “Book Online.”

 To reserve by phone, call 407-WDW-DINE (3463), answer a few voice-activated questions, and you’ll be transferred to a dining agent who will book your meals for you.
 The phone line opens at 7AM EST each day.

-Just enter your search specifics in the Disney search box, or use the Check Availability Tool on any individual Table Service restaurant’s page.
+Just enter your search specifics in the Disney search box, or use the Check Availability tool on any individual Table Service restaurant’s page.

 - Wondering what Disney restaurants are right for your family?
 Use our customized Disney Restaurant Search Tool to plug in your criteria and read about recommended restaurants!